Everything You Need To Know About Visiting The Biltmore Estate

 The First Floor Rooms

 I won’t cover every room – that’s impossible!
-Rather, I will share the highlights.
+Instead, I will share the highlights.
 I will cover the rooms by floor, not in order of how you may view them on your visit.

-You enter through the main hall, which, while large and dramatic it does not decadent.
+You enter through the main hall, which does not become decadent while large and dramatic.
 To the left is the magnificent staircase and to the right is the winter garden.
 The winter garden is one of my favorite rooms.
 It takes the concept of a conservatory to new heights, literally and figuratively.

 Once you leave the banquet hall, you will be on to the salon and music room, followed by the tapestry gallery.
 I’m not a fan of tapestry, even though I’ve created a few myself.
 The tapestry on display is dull.
 This said, they are impressive and well placed throughout the gallery.
 I can’t even begin to think about how many hours it took to create one!